-- Canned pure pumpkin (not pumpkin pie filling) for sensitive stomachs, constipation, or for diarrhea relief.
+- Canned pure pumpkin (not pumpkin pie filling!) for sensitive stomachs, constipation, or diarrhea relief.
 Pumpkin can also help some dogs with coprophagia, but it must be fed to all dogs in the household.

-2. Fill the empty can with goat milk, and mix that with the cat food untiil well-blended.
+2. Fill the empty can with goat milk, and mix that with the cat food until well-blended.

 3. Spray the popsicle moulds with cooking spray for easy removal.

-4. Spoon or pour mixture into the ice cube tray.
+4. Spoon or pour the mixture into the ice cube tray.

-5. Add the small rawhide stick or alternative for the handle.
+5. Add the small rawhide stick or a healthy rawhide alternative for the handle.
 Some other ideas you might want to try are:

 - Puppy Love Canadian Elk Liver

 - Eldon's Little Tripe Casings